What is a mortgagee?

 Pro Tip

-If a mortgagee clause isn’t required by your lender, you may want to ask the lender to add one to your contract.
-If any bad luck were to hit your property, you’d want the insurer—not your wallet—to cover the lender’s losses.
+If your lender doesn't require a mortgagee clause, you may still want to ask them to add one to your contract.
+If your property were to be unexpectedly damaged, you'd want the insurer—not your wallet—to cover the lender's losses.

 Components of a mortgagee clause

-If you don’t speak legal, we’re happy to be your translator.
-Here are some new terms you might stumble across in the mortgagee clause.
+Here are some new terms you might stumble across in a mortgagee clause.

 Lender protections

-Lender protections are the meat and potatoes of the mortgagee clause: the part that shields the lender from financial loss if the property is damaged or destroyed.
-These protections ensure the lender will recoup their losses from the insurance company, even if the mortgagor deliberately damages the property themselves.
+Lender protections are what the mortgagee clause is all about: the part that shields the lender from financial loss if the property is damaged or destroyed.
+These protections ensure the lender will recoup their losses from the insurance company, even if you deliberately damage the property.

 Loss payee

-Here’s an easy one—this is just another word for the mortgagee that stands to receive the insurance company’s reimbursement.
+Here’s an easy one—loss payee is just another word for the mortgagee (in this case, the lender) that stands to receive the insurance company’s reimbursement.
 You might also hear mortgagee clauses referred to as “loss payee clauses.”

 ISAOA stands for “its successors and/or assigns.”
-This enables your lender to hand over their rights to another bank or financial institution.
+This phrase enables your lender to hand over their rights to another bank or financial institution.
 It comes into play if your lender decides to sell your loan on the secondary mortgage market.
-Not to worry, this is a common practice that helps lenders free up money to issue more loans.
-This will have little effect on you as the borrower—you’ll continue to deal with your original lender to manage the loan.
+Not to worry, this is a common practice that helps lenders free up money to issue more loans and usually would not effect you as the the borrower.